Dundee Soup is a social event giving micro-grants to creative projects in Dundee.

 Keep up to date with Dundee Soup through our website and social media, you can also sign up on this mailing list here and join the conversation through #DundeeSoup.

-Huge thanks to Allison Declercq for making this video.
-Check her work here!
+Huge thanks to Allison Declercq for making this video – check Allison’s work here.

-Dundee Soup logo was created by Pete Thomas, find out more about him here!
+Dundee Soup logo was created by Pete Thomas – check Pete’s work here.!

 Previous projects include: